 - Jules Carter serves as speaker for Lorman Webinar: Potential Bank Regulation Changes Under the Biden Administration05.2021

-- Drew Newman and Jonathan Prytherch’s article published by Westlaw Today: Riding the regulatory enforcement train: FINRA issues reminder on supervisory liability for chief compliance officersWestlaw Today, 05.2022
+- Jonathan Prytherch’s article published by Westlaw Today: Riding the regulatory enforcement train: FINRA issues reminder on supervisory liability for chief compliance officersWestlaw Today, 05.2022

 - Valecia McDowell and Elena Mitchell’s article published by Bloomberg Law: Racial Equity Audits: The New ESG Frontier04.2022

 - Taylor Festa published in Lawyer Monthly: How Employers are Attempting to Navigate Uncertain Times with Imperfect Guidance and Unknown Risk11.2021

 - Jules Carter’s article published by Westlaw: ’I believe every ICO I’ve seen is a security’: Securities regulation in the age of cryptocurrency-based investment contractsWestlaw, 05.2021